burganovb/OneShotNAS/README.md

 (B) The outputs of the alternative conv layers are concatenated followed by 1x1 conv to reduce the size of the data tensor.

 (C) The outputs of the alternative conv layers are concatenated and passed on to the next layer.
-The size of the data tensor depends in this case on the nuumber of alternative conv elements, and the weights of the next layer are not fully shared.
+The size of the output data tensor depends in this case on the nuumber of alternative conv elements, and the weights of the next layer are not fully shared.

+We use approach (A) for the first block and (C) for the second one.
+In general, however, approach (C) does not seem to be a good one if the number of alternative conv elements is large.
-We use approach (A), and then repeat some experiment for (B).
+We then repeat some experiment for approaches (A) and (B).
 In the code, weight sharing is implemented in the `forward()` method of the SuperNet as follows.
 For (A):

 ```
 x = self.conv1(x) * (1 - self.choice) + self.conv2(x) * self.choice